Video Shows The Brutal Arrest Of A Black Woman At An Alabama Waffle House

 "They didn't even ask her to leave, she was waiting for them to give her the district manager's card so she could file a complaint on one of the waitresses," Clemons-Howard said.
 "When they went to go get the card, that's when the police showed up.
 The officer should've come in and said we need you to leave."

-The Mobile chapter of the National Association for the Advancement of Coloured People, better known as the NAACP, is making sure the incident is investigated.
-At the national level, the organisation is also monitoring the situation.
+The Mobile chapter of the National Association for the Advancement of Colored People, better known as the NAACP, is making sure the incident is investigated.
+At the national level, the organization is also monitoring the situation.

 Advertisement